 Step in off the street and you’re in the main bar area, about 12’x50′, with the bar and about a dozen stools running most of the length of it.
 At the back of the bar is a doorway that leads to the performance space, which is even smaller.
 When the six-piece band is performing, it’s close to busting.
 Under the bright red painted tin ceiling are two dozen folding chairs, three square café tables, and standing room for another dozen people.

-While the space is tight, it’s just perfect, like hanging out in a friend’s livingroom playing our favorite albums.
+While the space is tight, it’s just perfect, like hanging out in a friend’s livingroom.
 The band is right there.
 I see each facial expression, and feel their energy.
 No one in the audience is trying to have a conversation overtop of the music, no one is shooting video on their phone.
 It’s as if everyone in the room realizes how lucky they are to be here.

 And I haven’t even begun to describe the music.